 Step 2: Do You Meet the Business Analysis Experience Requirements?

 Applying for the CBAP requires 5 years (7,500 hours) of business analysis experience, as defined by the BABOK.
 You must also demonstrate 900 hours of experience across at least 4 of the 6 knowledge areas.

 Many professionals that have been working within a business analyst capacity for a long time, but have not been aware of the BA profession are surprised to learn that they can apply to sit for the CBAP.
 Read Aaron Whittenberger’s story of awakening to discover he’s a business analyst and deciding to sit for the CBAP instead of the PMP.
 Others find their previous roles have such a mix of non-BA responsibilities or are limited in some fashion, that even though they have held the BA title for years, they have not accumulated the appropriate experience.

 Doug Goldberg shares his story of documenting his business analyst experience.
 His story mirrors many I’ve heard from other professionals — although they face the application with some trepidation, they find there is great value in combing through your career history and matching your experiences to a standardized professional body of knowledge.

 My experience was similar – through the process of finishing the dreaded work history section you become more self-aware of yourself as a business analyst professional.
 I was surprised to find I could document 10,000 BA hours.
 And, once I got started recounting projects, it was actually difficult to stop.

 Documenting your experience, in and of itself, builds confidence.
-(This is also a process we walk through in my BA Skills Discovery virtual course, which could be a good first step if you aren’t quite sure what aspects of your experience count as business analyst experience.)
+(This is also a process we walk through in my Getting Hired Faster, which could be a good first step if you aren’t quite sure what aspects of your experience count as business analyst experience.)

 Those interested in the CBAP who are concerned about the experience requirements might also consider the CCBA™ designation, an intermediate level certification with lesser experience requirements.